What is Real Estate Project Finance?

 Senior debt is the most secured capital, while equity is the riskiest out of the three.

-To build a financial model, we need to understand the important terms and definitions frequently used in the real estate industry:
+To build a financial model, we need to understand the important terms and definitions frequently used in real estate project finance:

-- Loan to value (LTV): The amount of debt financing a lender will provide as a percent of the market value.
+- Loan to value (LTV): The amount of debt financing a lender will provide as a percentage of the market value of the real estate.

-- Loan to cost (LTC): The amount of debt financing a lender will provide as a percent of the cost of a development.
+- Loan to cost (LTC): The amount of debt financing a lender will provide as a percentage of the cost of a development.

 - Net operating income (NOI): Gross rental revenue less operating expenses (property taxes, insurance, maintenance, etc.).